 110+ Things To Do In Bali

 We all know the drill of planning a trip.
 You ask around for ideas and then spend hours trolling a million different sites on the net in an attempt to plan the most epic trip ever.
 This is exactly what I did before every trip to Bali.
 In the course of all this research I learned a thing or two about this little slice of paradise and thought I would document all the best activities in a single place to make your job a lot simpler than mine was.
 My list of 110+ things to do in Bali is quite possibly the most comprehensive list of Bali activities ever created and I hope it will be your one stop shop when you plan your next trip.
 This is a long list so I have deliberately keep the descriptions brief but I have included lots of links so you can get more information on any that take your fancy.
 Bali offers something for everyone and I just know you are going to find something to appeal.
+If you have the rug rats in tow check out this list of 101 things to do in Bali with kids.
 OK let’s do this!

 Water, Water Everywhere

 1. Chill At A Beach Club – It’s almost a rite of passage.
 Everyone who is anyone will end up at Finn’s, Cocoon or Ku De Ta eventually.
-Not sure which one is right for you?
-Check out this guide and get set to enjoy.
 Did someone say another round?
 Hell yeah!

 2. Unleash Your Inner Child – WaterBom Bali is great for little kids and adults that are young at heart.
 Spend the day sampling all the thrill rides and finish off with a lazy ride around the ‘river’.
 Tickets can be purchased here.